AnaG0307/MindFlow/README.md

 For the logo we decided a lotus leaf would capture what our app is all about, as it has connotations of meditation, relaxing, reflecting and calmness.
 We based the shape off of the adobe icon collection and added a light green colour to the leaves to tie in with our colour theme.

 For our font we chose Eina01-Bold.
 It is a sans-serif rounded font that is both clear and easy to read and modern feeling.
 We used this font for both the logo and throughout the website.
+This is to ensure that users with older browsers can also view a simple yet sophisticated font style.

 We then began to plan our basic wire structures.
-We had extensive talks about what we would and wouldn’t include in our application, so we had a good idea of what would go on each page.
-Using Figma we made an initial wireframe with the pages, what we would add on each page and how everything linked up.
-Once we were satisfied with the content we mocked up a few pages just to get a sense of the design.
+We had extensive talks about what we should and shouldn’t include in our application, so we had a good idea of what would go on each page.
+Using Figma, we made an initial wireframe with the pages, what we would add on each page and how everything linked up.
+Once we were satisfied with the content, we mocked up a few pages just to get a sense of the design.
 We found some appropriate customisable illustrations on Figma and decided they would be an excellent addition to our app.
 They are part of the ‘Hero Women’ plug-in and showcase women in various situations.

 It was important to us that our application felt welcoming, clean and calm.
 It needed to be easy to use and navigate, creating a warm atmosphere whilst being stylish and neutral.
 To achieve this we rounded off all of the components on our page so there were no sharp edges, and utilised our light cool-toned colour palette.
 We kept the number of elements on each page to a minimum where possible, and added a sidebar for seamless navigation.
 Another reason we kept it simple was to make it more accessible for everyone, including those with limited computer skills.
-By keeping our pages minimal and using a large, clear sans-serif font we were able to create page that can easily read and understood.
-For this same purpose we decided to use a slightly larger font size to improve readability.
+By keeping our pages minimal and using a large, clear sans-serif font we were able to create pages that can easily be read and understood.
+For this same purpose, we decided to use a slightly larger font size to improve readability.

 For navigation we separated our links into two different sidebars.
+On the left-hand side, we had a floating sidebar to link to pages that have our app’s functions on them such as the calendar and the questionnaire, this appearead on the page only once the user had logged in so they can navigate the webpage easily.
+This sidebar included slight movement and colour change to from light blue to grey once the user hovers their cursor over the words.
+This is to signify that the sidebar has clickable functions and is a common function on many websites.

-On the right-hand side, we had a floating sidebar to link to pages that have our app’s functions on them such as the calendar and the questionnaire.
-We then had a drop-down hamburger menu for more basic functional pages like user profile and settings.
-After researching other  website we concluded that this was a set-up often used in web design, and would therefor be familiar and intuitive for the user.
+We then had a drop-down hamburger menu in the top right-hand corner of the page, for more basic functional pages like user profile and settings.
+After researching other websites we concluded that this was a set-up often used in web design, and would therefore be familiar and intuitive for the user.

 ---